dsogari/tsargp/packages/tsargp/README.md

 ### Validate options in test script

-Do not forget to sanity-check the options during development.
+Do not forget to sanity-check the option definitions during development.
 Below is an example:

 ```ts
 import { validate } from 'tsargp';